Raghunath Murmu: Middle life: creation of Santali literature using the Ol Chiki script

-Later life: honours for his contribution in the Santali literature
+Later life: honours for his contribution to Santali literature

-Murmu went to his native village to spend the final years of his life.
-He traveled all his life to spread the use of Ol Chiki script, while his mother-in-law took care of his family and home.
-In 1956, All India Sarna Conference was held in Karandih near Jamshedpur.
-In this conference, prominent leader Jaipal Singh Munda bestowed him with the title Guru Gomke (the great teacher).
-He was also honoured by Mayurbhanj State Adivasi Mahasabha with the title "Guru Gomke" (the great teacher).
-During this time, his brother-in-law Muniram Baskey gifted him a printing machine.
-He bought different metallic script typefaces from Kolkata and started printing his books in the Ol Chiki script.
-Under his direction, the weekly magazine Saagen Saakam was printed and distributed to spread Santali literature.
-Baba Tilka Majhi Library was also established under his guidance.
-He visited many Santali-dominated places in West Bengal, Bihar, Assam, and Odisha and taught people about the use of Ol Chiki alphabet (Au-Ote-O-Aung) in phonetics through his songs.
-Gradually he was able to convince people about the necessity of Ol Chiki script.
-He also started an organization named Adivasi Cultural Association in 1953, which subsequently renamed to Adivasi Socio-Educational and Cultural Association (ASECA) to accommodate other tribals.
-Some people now worship Bidu-Chandan (characters of his drama) as God of Knowledge.
-By offering prayers to the god Bidu with his wife Chandan (goddess) on the confluence of two rivers Jual and Bhangra (near Jhargram), he set the norms and standards which today become a traditional ritual in that region.
-Even today some people offer prayer to the Bidu-Chandan (God of Knowledge) on the same confluence.
-He wrote more than 150 plays, short stories, novels and poems in Ol Chiki script.
+Murmu returned to his native village to spend the final years of his life.
+He travelled throughout his life to spread the use of the Ol Chiki script, while his mother-in-law took care of his family and home.

+In 1956, the All India Sarna Conference was held in Karandih, near Jamshedpur.
+At this conference, prominent leader Jaipal Singh Munda bestowed on him the title Guru Gomke, meaning "the great teacher".
+He was also honoured by the Mayurbhanj State Adivasi Mahasabha with the same title.

+During this period, his brother-in-law Muniram Baskey gave him a printing machine.
+Murmu bought metal typefaces from Kolkata and began printing his books in the Ol Chiki script.
+Under his direction, the weekly magazine Saagen Saakam was printed and distributed to promote Santali literature.
+The Baba Tilka Majhi Library was also established under his guidance.

+Murmu visited many Santali-majority areas in West Bengal, Bihar, Assam, and Odisha and taught people to use the Ol Chiki alphabet through his songs.
+Gradually, he was able to convince people of the need for the Ol Chiki script.
+He also started an organisation named the Adivasi Cultural Association in 1953, which was later renamed Adivasi Socio-Educational and Cultural Association (ASECA) to include other tribal communities.

+Some people now worship Bidu-Chandan, characters from his drama, as the God of Knowledge.
+By offering prayers to Bidu, along with his wife Chandan, at the confluence of the Jual and Bhangra rivers near Jhargram, Murmu set the norms and standards that became a traditional ritual in that region.
+Some people still offer prayers to Bidu-Chandan at the same confluence.
+He wrote more than 150 plays, short stories, novels, and poems in the Ol Chiki script.

-He got many awards for his path-breaking work in Santali literature and script.
-Ranchi University awarded him the honorable Doctorate degree for his contribution to Santali literature.
-On 16 November 1979, the Government of West Bengal (then headed by chief minister Jyoti Basu) honored him by giving him a bronze medal at the Kundbona ground of Hura in the Purulia district.
-An organization named Dhumkuriya Ranchi also gave him the title D.Lit.
-Odiya Sahitya Academy also awarded him for his literary contribution.
-Professor Martin Orens, a distinguished anthropologist of the University of California USA, called him a theologian.
-Mr. M.D.
-Julius Tigga called him a "great developer and Dramatist".
+Murmu received several honours for his work in Santali literature and the Ol Chiki script.
+Ranchi University awarded him an honorary doctorate for his contribution to Santali literature.
+On 16 November 1979, the Government of West Bengal, then headed by chief minister Jyoti Basu, honoured him with a bronze medal at the Kundbona ground of Hura in Purulia district.
+An organisation named Dhumkuriya Ranchi also gave him the title D.Litt.
+The Odia Sahitya Akademi also honoured him for his literary contribution.
+Professor Martin Orens, an anthropologist at the University of California, described him as a theologian.
+M. D. Julius Tigga described him as a "great developer and dramatist".

-He died on 2 February 1982.
+He died on 1 February 1982.